 Statutory Certificates, Overdue Surveys

-Port State Control inspectors are thoroughly reviewing a vessel's documentation (certificates) to verify that they have been endorsed for all required surveys during the intervals mandated by the various conventions.
+Port State Control inspectors thoroughly review a vessel's certificates and associated documentation to verify that they have been endorsed for all required surveys during the intervals mandated by the various conventions.

 The deficiencies found during PSC inspections of a vessel's documentation normally are related to overdue statutory surveys.
 Surveys must be completed within the required survey window.